exponea/exponea-react-native-sdk/documentation/PUSH_ANDROID.md

 </application>
  ...
 ```

+> **NOTE:** Calling of `ExponeaModule.Companion.handleNewHmsToken` and `ExponeaModule.Companion.handleRemoteMessage` is allowed before SDK initialization in case that previous initialization process was done.
+In such a case, methods will track events with configuration of last initialization.
+Please consider to do SDK initialization in `Application::onCreate` or before these methods in case of update of your application to apply a fresh new configuration.

 ### That's it
 After these steps, you should be able to receive push notifications from Exponea.
 To learn how to send one, check a [Sending Push notifications guide](./PUSH_SEND.md).